The number of regular simplices in higher dimensions: Lower bounds: the Lenz construction

 \section{Lower bounds: the Lenz construction}

-In this section we present the Lenz construction of $n$ points in $\RR^d$.
-This construction has been used to give a tight lower bound on the number of unit distances in $\RR^d$ for $d\geq4$, see, e.g.,~\cite{KS09}.
-Here we use variations of this construction to give lower bounds on the number of regular simplices.
+In this section we present the Lenz construction of $n$ points in $\RR^d$, which was initially used to give a tight lower bound on the number of unit distances in $\RR^d$ for even $d\geq4$ (see, e.g.,~\cite{KS09}).
+Here we use refinements of this construction to obtain lower bounds on the number of regular simplices, i.e., the lower bounds for~\Cref{simplex,triangle_even,simplex_even}.

+We begin by introducing some basic notions used in the construction and throughout the paper.